 PROJECT # 1:

 Pathogenesis of PD and neurodegeneration in general is complex.
-Growing body of literature suggest that suitable multifunctional drugs might be more effective to act as disease modifying agents than drugs that target single functional component.
-In this regard, our multifunctional drugs which combine dopamine D2/D3 agonist property along with other multifunctional pharmacological properties addressing complex pathogenic factors of PD.
+Growing body of literature suggests that suitable multifunctional drugs might be more effective to act as disease modifying agents than drugs that target a single functional component.
+In this regard, our multifunctional drug design approach combines dopamine D2/D3 agonist property along with other multifunctional pharmacological properties targeting complex pathogenic factors of PD.
 We hypothesize that such drugs will have the potential to slow or stop the disease progression while being symptomatically beneficial in alleviating motor dysfunction.